 - Requires charitable non-profit organizations with 5 or more employees to register upon meeting the 30 hour threshold

 - Prohibits lobbyists from providing gifts to public office holders except as a matter of protocol or social obligation.

 The purpose of The Lobbyists Act is not to impede anyone’s right to communicate with their MLA, a Minister or any public office holder.
 The purpose is to ensure that those who are paid to attempt to influence a decision are open about their activities so everyone has the opportunity to know who is attempting to influence whom and for what intended outcome.

 Some examples of lobbying could include:

-- A coalition of businesses hires someone to present their suggestion that an amendment of the Employment Standards Act should be made to allow for a variation of the definition of "week" with regards to payment of overtime.
+- A coalition of businesses hires someone to present their suggestion that an amendment of The Saskatchewan Employment Act should be made to allow for a variation of the definition of "week" with regards to payment of overtime.

 - A government relations person buys coffee for a Deputy Minister and talks about regulation changes his company would like.

 - A paid advocate for an animal rights group calls for changes to the Wildlife Act and asks the public to get involved and talk to their respective MLA about the topic.